Northern Spain and the Camino de Santiago

 Pamplona's Café Iruña

 Café Iruña, which clings to its venerable past and its connection to Hemingway (who loved the place), serves up drinks out on the main square and food in the delightful old 1888 interior.
 While the food is mediocre, the ambience is great.
 Find the little "Hemingway's Corner" (El Rincón de Hemingway) side-eatery in back, where the bearded one is still hanging out at the bar.
-Enjoy black-and-white photos of Ernesto, young and old, in Pamplona (Plaza del Castillo 44, tel.
-948-222-064).
+Enjoy black-and-white photos of Ernesto, young and old, in Pamplona.

 León's 13th-century Gothic cathedral is filled with some of the finest stained glass in all of Europe.
 The purely Gothic structure — extremely high, with columns and pointed arches to direct your gaze ever heavenward — really allows the stained glass to take center stage.
 Of all this glass (the second-most glass in any European cathedral, after Chartres in France), 70 percent is original, from the 13th to the 16th centuries.
-If you notice scaffolding, it's part of a painstaking restoration of the cathedral's windows.
-Each piece of glass is being carefully removed from its old iron frame and reset in a brass frame (tel.
-638-479-419, www.catedraldeleon.org).
+If you're visiting while its windows are being restored, you have a rare chance to see their gorgeous colors up close and personal.
+Each window is being carefully removed from its old lead frame, dry-cleaned (with minimal use of liquid solvents), and reset.

 San Isidoro is an 11th-century Romanesque church that's been gradually added on to over the centuries.
-The church itself is free and always open to worshippers.
-But the attached museum is the real attraction.
-Inside you'll see a library, cloister, chapter house, and a "pantheon" of royal tombs featuring some of the most exquisite Romanesque frescoes in Spain (Plaza San Isidoro 4, tel.
-987-876-161).
+The church itself is free and always open to worshippers, but the attached museum is the real attraction.
+Inside you'll see a library, cloister, chapter house, and a "pantheon" of royal tombs featuring some of the most exquisite Romanesque frescoes in Spain.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.